 I was telling you about the crucial importance of optimizing your images to have a fast website in my guide.
 There are different aspects to consider when optimizing images:

 - Image compression: To reduce the weight of your images, I recommend you to use either the ewww image optimizer plugin or the shortpixel plugin.
-Attention, to obtain a quality compression for your images, you will have to use the paid versions of these plugins.
-More information on this subject in this article.
+But to obtain a quality compression for your images, you will have to use the paid versions of these plugins.
+More information on this matter in this article or in my detailed comparison of the best WP image compressor plugins

 - Having responsive images